pablisch/picturePabSimplified/README.md

 ## Description

+This is a simple adaptation of my [picture-pad-flex-morph](https://github.com/pablisch/picture-pad-flex-morph) project to showcase some of my travel and adventure images for my extended CV links.

 A simple, playful project for amusement, exploration, and learning.
 I created Picture Pad Flex Morpher during self-study of JS, HTML, and CSS prior to any formal learning.
 It was a natural progression from the [Nonsense Pad](https://github.com/pablisch/nonsense-pad-sampler) project.